Achieving the Heisenberg limit of metrology via measurement on an ancillary qubit: Introduction

-In practical situations, generating GHZ-like state in multiparticle systems to improve metrology precision is a highly non-trivial task.
-One of the strategies for generating GHZ state is to apply the entangling gates to qubits~\cite{song2019generation,choi2014optimal,barends2014superconducting,kaufmann2017scalable}, but the achievement is very limited.
-So far an $18$-qubit GHZ state has been generated on a quantum processor~\cite{song2019generation}.
-A large-scale GHZ state can be generated using the collective-spin one-axis twisting (OAT) Hamiltonian $H_{\rm OAT}=\chi J_z^2$~\cite{kitagawa1993squeezed} on the separable spin coherent states, but the required duration $\chi t=\pi/2$ is quite long, setting obstacles for generation due to decoherence and particle loss~\cite{sorensen2001many,pezze2009entanglement,agarwal1997atomic,leibfried2005creation}.
-Measurement and postselection can be used to reduce the evolution time at the cost of the success probability~\cite{alexander2020generating}.
-It is shown that by adding a turning term $\propto J_x$ to an OAT Hamiltonian, a many-particle entangled state that resembles GHZ state can be obtained in a shorter timescale with $\chi t=\pi/4$~\cite{alexander2020generating,huang2006creation}, but it differs from the ideal GHZ state due to its wide distribution on the Dicke state basis.
+Standard metrology protocols in multiparticle systems rely on GHZ-like and squeezed states.
+However, generating a large GHZ-like state is a highly nontrivial task.
+One of the generation strategies is to apply the entangling gates to qubits~\cite{song2019generation,choi2014optimal,barends2014superconducting,kaufmann2017scalable}, but the achievement is very limited.
+So far an $18$-qubit GHZ state with fidelity $\sim0.525$ has been generated on a quantum processor~\cite{song2019generation}.
+Dynamical process driven by the one-axis twisting (OAT) Hamiltonian $H_{\rm OAT}=\chi J_z^2$~\cite{kitagawa1993squeezed} provides another viable method for generating GHZ-like states from separable spin-coherent states.
+For example, a GHZ-like state was generated on the electronic spin $J=8$ of dysprosium atoms, where the OAT Hamiltonian results from the spin-dependent energy shifts~\cite{chalopin2018quantum}. $\chi$ is yet so weak that the desired evolution time $\chi t=\pi/2$ is quite long, setting obstacles for state generation due to decoherence and particle loss~\cite{sorensen2001many,pezze2009entanglement,agarwal1997atomic,leibfried2005creation}.
+Measurement and postselection can reduce the evolution time at the cost of the success probability~\cite{alexander2020generating}.
+Squeezed spin states are typically generated through the nonlinear interactions~\cite{wineland1992spin,kitagawa1993squeezed}.
+Collective OAT interaction, which is popular in Bose-Einstein condensations (BECs)~\cite{gross2010nonlinear,riedel2010atom}, trapped ions~\cite{bohnet2016quantum,lu2019global}, and superconducting qubits~\cite{song2019generation,xu2020probing}, can give rise to a sub-HL noise reduction $\propto1/N^{2/3}$ for $N$ particles with the optimized duration $\chi t\simeq3^{1/6}N^{-2/3}$~\cite{wineland1992spin,kitagawa1993squeezed}.
+Under the two-axis twisting (TAT) interaction $H_{\rm TAT}=\chi(J_z^2-J_y^2)$, it was theoretically claimed that the squeezing degree can approach Heisenberg limit $\propto1/N$ with the optimized time $\chi t\simeq\ln(4N)/(2N)$~\cite{zhang2017cavity,borregaard2017one}.
+But realizing $H_{\rm TAT}$ remains as a challenge in the current platforms~\cite{helmerson2001creating,borregaard2017one,macri2020spin}.

+The interactions between the probes and the additional dimensions from an ancillary system can also increase the precision of parametric estimation to surpass SQL without entanglement~\cite{boixo2007generalized,demkowicz2014using,zhang2022approaching,fan2024achieving,chen2024qubit}.
+In a protocol for measuring the frequency of identical probe units~\cite{fan2024achieving}, the information of the parameter can be obtained through the measurements on the ancillary qubit by tracing out the degree of freedom of the probe system, where the quantum Fisher information (QFI) can be simplified in the Bloch representation~\cite{zhong2013fisher}.
+The estimation precision of the parameter in the probe Hamiltonian can achieve the Heisenberg scaling in terms of both the evolution time and the number of probe units by tailoring the interaction Hamiltonian, finding proper time points for measurements, and tuning the interaction strength.